greg-raven/Impeachment-Chronicles/_posts/2021-01-26-declassified-the-russia-informant-transcript-the-fbi-didnt-want-americans-to-see.md

 “You know I’ve made clear in a lot of, you know, subsequent discussions interviews that I’ve been part of … I know nothing about that on a personal level,” Page stated.
 “You know no one’s ever said one word to me.”

 But perhaps most significant is Page’s flat denial that he never met in July 2016 in Russia with two key sanctioned officials — oil executive Igor Sechin and Russian Federation official Igor Diveykin.
-Page’s contact with the two men was alleged in both the Steele dossier and the FBI’s FISA warrant application dated Oct.
+Page’s contact with the two men was alleged in both [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}) and the FBI’s FISA warrant application dated Oct.
 21, 2016, just four days after Halper’s interactions.

 [Carter Page FISA.pdf](https://justthenews.com/sites/default/files/2020-12/CarterPageFISA.pdf)